epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_1.md

 ## Outcomes of this Guide:
 {% include guide-req.html check=true content="Control multicoloured lights and lights with additional non-intensity parameters" %}
+{% include guide-req.html check=true content="Apply pre-made effects to a light or group of lights" %}
 {% include guide-req.html check=true content="Record and playback a basic lighting cue list" %}
 {% include guide-req.html check=true content="Learn how to close and reopen the software without shutting down the lighting board" %}
 {% include guide-req.html check=true content="Learn the usage of some less-commonly used but useful keyboard buttons" %}